Emergency Dentist New York

 Keys to Preventing Dental Emergencies

 Not all dental emergencies can be avoided, but they’re actually more preventable than they seem.
-While it’s impossible to predict a sudden accident that breaks or knocks out a tooth, most emergency situations arise when an oral health issue has been brewing beneath the surface for some time, culminating in pain once it has reached a certain point.
+While it’s impossible to predict a sudden accident that breaks or knocks out a tooth, most emergencies arise when an oral health issue has been brewing beneath the surface for some time, culminating in pain once it has reached a certain point.
 Luckily, you can dramatically reduce your risk of smile damage by making a few tiny changes to some of your daily habits.
-Here are five easy ways that you can prevent dental emergencies in Gramercy Park.
+Here are five easy ways that you can prevent dental emergencies in New York.

 Visit Our Dental Office Regularly

 Many oral health concerns are barely noticeable at first, but Dr. Newman can detect them early enough that they can be treated before they harm your smile.
-For this reason, you should visit us for checkups and cleanings on a regular basis, usually twice a year.
+For this reason, you should visit us for checkups and cleanings regularly, usually twice a year.
 In addition, our team can give you a professional teeth cleaning to remove built-up plaque and tartar deposits that you may have missed in your at-home oral care routine.
-Since these substances are frequently to blame for tooth decay and infections, having them cleared away at regular intervals goes a long way toward avoiding the need to visit an emergency dental office in Gramercy Park.
+Since these substances are frequently to blame for tooth decay and infections, having them cleared away at regular intervals goes a long way toward avoiding the need to visit an emergency dental office in New York.

 Keep Your Smile Clean at Home